 Windows on the south side of the 74 S. Jackson building would be initially smaller and similar in scale to those of its neighbor across the alley to the east: the five-story 80 S. Jackson condominium.
 Most of the residents of those condos were vehemently opposed to Gerding Edlen’s proposal, arguing that it was too tall and discordant with the surrounding architecture.

-Kundig’s window pattern would shift to a larger, more loft-like scale on the building’s southwest corner, which has the most exposure and light from Alaskan Way.
+Kundig’s window pattern would shift to a larger, more loft-like scale on the building’s southwest corner, which has the most exposure and light from Alaskan Way, this may urge any people using the rooms that have these windows installed on one side to look for large window coverings like Plantation Shutters for when the light exposure becomes too much, however that will probably be personal preference and depends on what the rooms in question will be used for.
 Then, moving north along the west facade, the building would revert back to the smaller, more traditional punched-window pattern, where it abuts the C&H Building to the north.

 The effect is like a slightly more modern building inset in the southwest corner of a structure that is otherwise seeking to harmonize with its turn-of-the-century neighbors.

 Urban Visions’ Greg Smith previously told the DJC he hopes to begin construction in 2019, after signing a tenant or tenants.
 A construction project of this scale will need the correct tools to make sure that everything is done correctly and in the best way possible.
 For example, construction site workers will be required to use prefabricated buildings for shelter throughout the duration of the project.
 You can learn more about the importance of fabric structures in the construction industry by heading to the Norseman Structures website.